discourse/service_skeleton/README.md

 * **`SIGINT`** / **`SIGTERM`** -- ask the service to gracefully stop running.
   It will call your service's `#shutdown` method to ask it to stop what it's doing and exit.
-If the signal is sent twice, your run method will be summarily terminated and everything will be terminated quickly.
+If the signal is sent a second time, the service will be summarily terminated as soon as practical, without being given the opportunity to gracefully release resources.
 As usual, if a service process needs to be whacked completely and utterly *right now*, `SIGKILL` is what you want to use.

 ### Hooking Signals

 In addition to the above default signal dispositions, you can also hook signals yourself for whatever purpose you desire.
-This is typically done in your `#run` method, before entering the infinite loop.
+This is typically done in your `#run` method, before entering the main service loop.

-To hook a signal, just call `hook_signal` with a signal specification and a block of code to execute when the signal fires.
-You can even hook the same signal more than once, because the signal handlers that `SkeletonService` uses chain to other signal handlers.
+To hook a signal, just call `hook_signal` with a signal specification and a block of code to execute when the signal fires in your class definition.
+You can even hook the same signal more than once, because the signal handlers that `ServiceSkeleton` uses chain to other signal handlers.
 As an example, if you want to print "oof!" every time the `SIGCONT` signal is received, you'd do something like this:

-    class MyService < ServiceSkeleton
+    class MyService
+      include ServiceSkeleton

+      hook_signal("CONT") { puts "oof!" }

       def run
-        hook_signal("CONT") { puts "oof!" }

         loop { sleep }
       end
     end

+The code in the block will be executed in the context of the service worker instance that is running at the time the signal is received.
+You are responsible for ensuring that whatever your handler does is concurrency-safe.

 When the service is shutdown, all signal handlers will be automatically unhooked, which saves you having to do it yourself.

-> **NOTE**: You can define a maximum of 256 signal hooks in a single service,
-> including the default signal hooks.

 ## HTTP Admin Interface